 In a city-wide election on 6 November 2002 the citizens of Seattle approved a new 14-mile long monorail to be built in Seattle.
 This line was named the Green Line, and would have been the first of several lines in a city-wide system of monorails.
 However, in the Summer of 2005 there were financing problems and in an election on 8 November 2005, the people voted to cancel the monorail project.

 The Seattle Center Monorail is still operating and will probably continue to operate far into the future.

-There is proposal in the November general election to build a monorail from Ballard to West Seattle via the Seattle Waterfront.
+There was proposal in the November general election to build a monorail from Ballard to West Seattle via the Seattle Waterfront, however this measure was soundly defeated.
 This ballot issue is the result of an initative campaign by Century Transportation Authority (CTA or CenTran).
 For more information, click here.

 Local Monorail News

 MONORAIL BALLOT MEASURE FAILS (November 4, 2014) — The monorail initiative put forth by the Century Transportation Authority (CTA) failed badly in today’s election in Seattle.
 The initiative got less that 20% yes votes.

 In my opinion the cancelled monorail Green Line was an excellent project from the standpoint of design and importance as a key transportation system, but was shot down due to insufficient funding, some management errors, and politics.
 I believe it to still be the best solution for rapid mass transit in the western parts of Seattle.
 I believe there should be a new effort to build the Green Line .